Ashley Battle: College

+Post-playing career

 Huskies of Honor induction

 On December 29, 2013, the University of Connecticut inducted two women's basketball team, the National Championship winning teams of 2002–03 and 2003–04 into the Huskies of Honor.
 Battle was a player for each of those two seasons.

+Coaching career

+Boston Celtics

+In September 2020, Battle joined the Boston Celtics organization as a scout.

+Portland Fire

+On October 14, 2025, the Portland Fire of the Women's National Basketball Association hired Battle to serve as their Vice President, Basketball Operations, Strategy and Innovation.